ZiyadRiaz/ZiyadRiaz/README.md

 ### Hi there 👋

-Hello, I'm a Junior Web Developer and recent Computer Science graduate passionate about building dynamic and user-friendly web applications.
-With a strong foundation in PHP, I love diving into the world of web development and bringing creative ideas to life.
+Hello, I'm Ziyad Riaz.I'm from Pakistan I'm a Junior Web Developer and recent Computer Science graduate passionate about building dynamic and user-friendly web applications.
+With a strong foundation in PHP and expertise in WordPress, I have a comprehensive understanding of web development and enjoy bringing creative ideas to life., I love diving into the world of web development and bringing creative ideas to life.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ZiyadRiaz)](https://github.com/anuraghazra/github-readme-stats)